akashacms/mahabhuta/guide/built-in.html.md

 **Rendering the Partial** The point of collecting metadata and the `partialBody` is to render the _partial_ using a template engine.
 The metadata can be substituted into the _partial_ as dictated by the template.
 The example `file-name` above, `partial.html`, would not be processed by a template engine, however, and would simply be what replaces the tag.
 There are two methods to render the _partial_ through a template engine, one uses the default built-in renderer, and the other uses an external renderer.

 **Default internal Partial renderer** With no further configuration the file named in `file-name` is looked for in the current directory.
-Files ending in `.ejs` are rendered using the EJS template engine.
+Files ending in `.ejs` are rendered using the EJS template engine, and files ending in `.literal` are rendered using the _template-literal_ engine.
 Files ending in `.html` are used intact with no modifications.
 In either case the resulting HTML is substituted for the tag.
 If the file ends in any other extension, an error is thrown.

 **Supplying a list of directories to search in** It's possible to set up an array of directories to search for the _partial_ file.
 Make `mahaPartial.configuration.partialDirs` an array giving directory names to earch, and the first one found will be used.